 If your business is at the point where you’re thinking about hiring a new or additional IT technician, congratulations!
 Having enough consistent needs to fill this role means you’ve worked hard and made good decisions that drove business growth.
 Our advice?
 Don’t stop now!

 Moving forward with hiring requires a lot of analysis to avoid major consequences down the line, though.
 One of the biggest decisions is whether you’ll hire someone directly or use a third-party MSP (Managed Service Provider).
-In this article, we’ll get into the specifics of both scenarios.
+In this article, we’ll get into the specifics of both scenarios and the realistic costs of hiring an IT technician.

-WHY DO YOU NEED AN IT TECH AT ALL?
+WHY DO YOU NEED AN IT TECHNICIAN AT ALL?

 In addition, there’s the issue of efficiency and cost-effectiveness.
 Being lax over time can make your systems out of date, making it harder for everyone to get their work done at a reasonable rate.
 In addition, only replacing equipment when it’s broken and not when it’s functionally obsolete can create situations where portions of or your entire workforce will be unable to do any work at all for a time.